offby1/bridge-server/README.hosting.md

 Mentions uvicorn, which *might* work for me.

+### Roll my own with [caddy](https://hub.docker.com/_/caddy)
+I otta be able to make a simple docker-compose that includes a caddy image, and a django image (and well ok maybe also a postgresql image if I feel like using that).

 ### ✘[Fly.io](https://fly.io/docs/django/getting-started/existing/)

 Doesn't mention ASGI; that term doesn't appear in their search, nor does "uvicorn" nor "daphne".
-### Roll my own with [caddy](https://hub.docker.com/_/caddy)
-I otta be able to make a simple docker-compose that includes a caddy image, and a django image (and well ok maybe also a postgresql image if I feel like using that).
+### ✘ google cloud

+Bleah.